Education: Leadership and Management

 Why study Education: Leadership and Management?

-The MA Education: Leadership and Management is designed for those who are interested in becoming, or presently working as, middle and senior managers and leaders in schools and other educational organisations in the UK and internationally.
-Drawing on internationally based research this course offers a critical and culturally based understanding of leadership as a social and ethical practice.
+The MA Education: Leadership and Management is designed for those who aspire to, or are presently working as, a middle or senior leader in schools and other educational organisations in the UK and internationally.
+Drawing on theory and research this course offers a critical understanding of leadership as a culturally based, social and ethical practice.

 There are no written exams on this course; each module is assessed through coursework.
-This typically involves an essay of 2,500 words for a 15 credit module or 5,000 words for a 30 credit module.
-For some modules assessment may be by verbal presentation or online activity.
-The dissertation is 15,000 – 20,000 words and focuses on an area agreed with a specialist tutor, who will offer guidance on structure and academic writing.
+This typically involves an essay of 3,500 to 5,000 words for a 15 credit module or 7,000 to 10,000 words for a 30 credit module.
+In some modules you may be assessed by presentations or online activity.
+The 60 credit dissertation is 15,000 – 20,000 words in length and focuses on an area agreed with a specialist tutor, who will offer guidance on structure and academic writing.

 All modules are taught through lectures, small-group seminars and individual tutorials.